CryptoPascal31/pact-util-lib/docs/source/util-time.rst

 ~~~~~~~~~~~~~~
 *timestamp* ``decimal`` *→* ``time``

-Compute a time from an Unix timestamp
+Compute a time from an Unix timestamp.

 .. code:: lisp